-We are a small two partner GP Practice in Perth city centre situated within a modern health centre.
+We are a small GP Practice in Perth city centre situated within a modern health centre.
 It has good wheelchair and disabled access and is close to major bus routes.; Our aim is to provide a high level of family medical care.

 How To Contact Us